Kernix13/vision-grid-express/README.md

 3. **INDEX**: I just noticed that the image card containers have the id of the image in the card - AND - the `<img>` tag on the modal has the same id - everything works but that is probably bad practice.
 I'll have to give the image card a `data-id` attribute which means I'll have to change the function that saves and removes the image/image-card from the DOM
 4. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live
 5. Once I have a font for the _logo_, create a PNG or SVG in Inkscape then generate a full set of favicons and add to project.
+6. Add some kind of transition/animation for when the home page cards, or image-text elements on the board page are removed.

 ### Stretch or nice-to-haves